What is a priority date?

 Priority date refers to the earliest filing date in a family of patent applications.
 Where only a single patent application is involved, the priority date would obviously be the filing date of the sole application.
 If an applicant has filed a number of related patent applications, the priority date would be the filing date of the earliest patent filing that first disclosed the invention.

-As discussed below, your priority date matters a lot.
+As discussed below, your priority date matters a great deal.
 Your deadline to file foreign applications or an international PCT application is calculated from your priority date.

 Known as the priority application, the earliest patent filing may comprise a provisional patent application, a nonprovisional patent application or a foreign application.
 The term may also refer to the earliest filing date of a particular feature of an invention.
 Therefore, it is possible to have multiple priority dates if new features were subsequently added in related applications.